chelh/VBASync/README.md

 ## License
 Copyright © 2017 Chelsea Hughes

+Thanks to GitHub user hectorticoli for the French translation.

 You may use this software for any purpose and alter it freely.
 You may redistribute it subject to these restrictions: